 Retire in Costa Rica as a U.S. Veteran

-There is a growing community of U.S. Veterans and Expats in Costa Rica, who have chosen a more relaxed way of living on a cheaper country.
+There is a growing community of U.S. Veterans and Expats in Costa Rica, who have chosen a more relaxed way of living in a cheaper country.
 There are several advantages of moving to Costa Rica to retire and here we are going to share with you the top three.

-The pura vida lifestyle
+The Pura Vida lifestyle

-There is something about the exuberant nature surrounding any costa rican city and the many birds singing in the morning that just makes you want to have a calm and relaxed day.
+There is something about the exuberant nature surrounding any Costa Rican city and the many birds singing in the morning that just makes you want to have a calm and relaxed day.
 It’s a way of living and it’s called “pura vida”.

 In Costa Rica we use “pura vida” to describe the easygoing and happy mood we all want to be in and we have created a culture around it.
 That’s why everyone here is always friendly and mostly happy.
 We also don’t have an army and have managed a very peaceful life here in paradise.